sameh00alsharawy/CILv2-weather-testing/README.md

 ### KPIs
 The analysis is centered around four main categories of KPIs:

 * **Path adherence:** Measures how well the AI actions adhere to the path defined by the waypoints generated by CARLA.
 For that, I use Cross Track Error (CTE), which is the perpendicular distance between the current position and the intended reference line.
-We take the maximum of CTE for each run representing the worst-case scenario.
+I take the maximum of CTE for each run representing the worst-case scenario.
 * **Critical Risk:** Measuring how close the vehicle came to a critical risk, leaving the lane.
-For that we use TLC which is the estimated time it takes for a vehicle to cross the boundary if it continued on its current trajectory.
-We take the minimum TLC for each run representing the worst-case scenario.
+For that I use TLC which is the estimated time it takes for a vehicle to cross the boundary if it continued on its current trajectory.
+I take the minimum TLC for each run representing the worst-case scenario.
 * **Control confidence:** I use four metrics: maximum and RMS jerk for the lateral and longitudinal movement.
 * **Task Failure (Reality):**
   * **Total evasions:** The absolute number of times the vehicle's tires crossed the lane boundary.